 Finally I decided I had come too far to just give up now, so I pressed on.
 Thankfully, soon after I made that decision I was able to get out of the deep snow onto easier terrain.

 When I finally made it about half way to my destination, I tried to shoot Florentine Peak, but I struggled to get a sharp shot in the icy 70 kph (45 mph) mountain winds.
 I tried a few other locations, but I still had the same problem.
 I was starting to get very frustrated and cold.
-I was also quite upset that my fruitless endeavor had wasted so much valuable time, a commodity more precious than gold to a mother of a three year old.
+My fingers were also in a lot of pain from exposure as I fiddled with my tripod and camera settings.
+I was quite upset that my fruitless endeavor had wasted so much valuable time, a commodity more precious than gold to a mother of a three year old.

 Finally about lunch time I crawled up to the top of K Col on the Rodway Range, thankful to God that the wind had finally died down and the sun was starting to warm me up.

-As I was peering through the viewfinder to compose this shot, all of a sudden an immature Tasmanian Wedge Tailed Eagle burst into my frame.
+As I was peering through the viewfinder to compose this shot, all of a sudden a Tasmanian Wedge Tailed Eagle burst into my frame.
 Tasmanian Wedge Tailed Eagles are an Endangered Species, with less than 200 pairs in the wild, and he (or she) was only about 10m (33 feet) away.
-He was probably coming to check out who the intruder was on his mountaintop.
+He came to check out who this intruder was on his mountaintop.

 As you have probably already noticed from the photo, there’s no eagle in it.
 This is because my camera was set on the timer mode when I tried to snap a shot.
 After that useless shot, I quick flicked it into Auto mode…which, of course, was stuck on the 10 second timer…Needless to say, by the time I finally adjusted the camera to the right settings, the eagle was out of good shooting range.
 But it was still amazing to see this magnificent bird so up close!